CoreumFoundation/coreum/x/dex/spec/README.md

 ### Price tick and precision

-To provide a better trading experience we define the [price_tick](https://www.investopedia.com/terms/t/tick.asp) for each pair.
-The `price_tick` mostly depends on the price of the assets traded, that's why we can define the variable for a token used to define the pair `price_tick`.
-This variable is named `unified_ref_amount`. `unified_ref_amount` for token represents the amount of the token subunit you need to pay to buy 1 USD dollar.
+To provide a better trading experience we define the [price_tick](https://www.investopedia.com/terms/t/tick.asp) for each order book.
+The `price_tick` mostly depends on the price of the assets traded, that's why we can define the variable for a token used to define the order book `price_tick`.
+This variable is named `unified_ref_amount`.
+`unified_ref_amount`for token represents the amount of the token subunit you need to pay to buy 1 USD dollar.
 If the token is issued on the Coreum chain, that variable can be set/updated by the token admin.
 If the token is IBC token, or the token doesn't have and admin this variable can be set/updated by the chain governance.
 If the `unified_ref_amount` is not set for a token, the `unified_ref_amount` is equal to 10^6.

 The formula taken for the price tick is: